 Batch 5 will be the first Batch of our Fabric that will be tracked by sewing Fabric Number Batch Tags into each of the garments made from this Fabric.

 From Bollman Industries, Batch 5 was shipped to American Woolen Company in Connecticut in May of 2019.
 In January of 2019, Debby and I visited AWC and were very favorably impressed with the people and with their experience.
 AWC is a very old company, and for many years had been operated by Loro Piana, the 200-year old Italian family company renowned for luxury textiles.
 We loved the idea that Loro Piana's luxury could be matched with our hardcore performance.
 And indeed, AWC, working with Pennsylvania's great Material Technology and Logistics (MTL) for the weaving, produced a small amount of marvelous Fabric in November 2019.
 AWC also made us very happy by bringing in Rob Stuart, who has been our Fabric Engineer since before we had fabric.

 In November of 2019, we sent to AWC a purchase order requesting they turn the rest of the Batch 5 fiber into finished Fabric.

 AWC was working on our PO when the virus pretty well shut things down, and it has been very difficult ever since.
-However, AWC did manage to spin most of Batch 5 into yarn, and that yarn has been woven into loom-state fabric by MTL.
+However, AWC did manage to spin Batch 5 into yarn, and that yarn has been woven into loom-state fabric by MTL.